axelkar/journald-desktop-notifier/README.md

 ## Configuration

+Configuration can be written in either TOML or JSON.
+JSON support has been included to enable writing configuration automatically.
 Specify matches and their edge cases.
 Make sure to include a `PRIORITY` match in your configuration.
+View the possible fields using `journalctl -b0 -o verbose`.

 ```toml
 [[match]]